OneCodeToRuleThemAll/StackSample/README.md

 ```
 cd StackSample
 ```
-3. Build the Docker image from the Dockerfile included in the project:
+3. Build the Docker image from the Dockerfile included in the project
 ```
 docker build -t stacksample:v1 -f Dockerfile .
 ```
 This command builds a Docker image named stacksample:v1 based on the instructions in the Dockerfile.

+**Kaggle**
+1. Import the notebook in your kaggle notebook environment.
+2. Use a GPU in your runtime.
+3. Have uploaded a sample train/val/test df to run the script.